CS201PlagiarismDetection/CS201_Plagiarism_Detection/README.md

 We now only have to come up with the best possible way to use these N-Grams and frequencies to calculate the similarity score.

+In the end when code is completed, we will try to optimize it as much as possible.

 Example text files a.txt and b.txt are attached to check the functionality of the code for now, we plan to use bigger text files once the code is fully ready.